North Carolina Highway 54: History

 The routing for the original NC 54 was included on the 1916 map of the planned state highway system in North Carolina.
 However, NC 54 was not officially marked on any state highway maps until 1924; it was routed from NC 75 in Pittsboro southeast to NC 50 in Moncure, connecting the town to US 1.
 By 1929, the first NC 54 was decommissioned and was redesignated as a secondary road.

 At the same time, NC 54 was signed along a new routing beginning at US 70/NC 10 in Graham and running along its current routing to US 70/NC 10 in Nelson.
 In 1930, the route was extended north to Virginia.
 NC 54 was placed onto a concurrency with NC 100 to Burlington, where it then followed a new routing through Ossipee to NC 703 near Thompsonville.
 The road followed along a brief concurrency with NC 703 to the west into Thompsonville, where it then was extended back onto a new routing north to Reidsville.
 It then replaced NC 709 north to the Virginia border.
 By 1940 the routing of NC 54 north of Graham was replaced by NC 87.
 The route was then extended along a section of NC 93 to connect with US 70 on the western side of Burlington.
 NC 54 was extended along US 70A between 1952 and 1953, and then placed onto Chapel Hill Road to Cary where it ended at US 1.
 By 1955, NC 54 was placed from its routing through downtown Chapel Hill along its current bypass around Carrboro and Chapel Hill.
 The previous routing was signed as NC 54A and, by 1959, became NC 54 Business before being decommissioned in 1985.
 The route was extended along Hillsborough Street by 1963 to US 1, which later became Interstate 440.
-Between 2000 and 2002, NC 54 was routed onto the northern loop of Maynard Street around Cary.
+Between 2000 and 2002, NC 54 was routed onto the northern loop of Maynard Road around Cary.

+In 2022, an extension to McCrimmon Parkway along the eastern side of NC 54 and the center of town was opened.
+The road serves as a bypass of NC 54, which is mostly two lanes through the town.